ibobriakov/ipython-virtual-machine/README.md

 ﻿#### Before you start:
 ##### How to open a terminal on Mac and Windows

 ###### Mac

 1. Using Spotlight search:
 at the top right corner of your screen you can see a "magnifier" icon.
 By clicking on that a window will show up.
 Type the application you want - "terminal" and the Spotlight will give you some suggestions from where you can select terminal
 2. Using Launchpad:
 in the left side of the application Dock you can see a "rocket" icon in a silver circle.
-When you click on that you will see the list of your applications, and in the top-middle, you can see a search box, type "terminal" and you will see the terminal icon, click on it and you should have terminal launched
+When you click on that you will see the list of your applications, and in the top-middle, you can see a search box, type "terminal" and you will see the terminal icon, click on it and you should have terminal launched.

 ###### Windows
 1. Standard Windows terminal
 - Go to Start panel